Dudley Spade: Political career

 Dudley Spade was elected to the Michigan House of Representatives in 2004.
-He is noted for introducing legislation to ban the sale of Marijuana-Flavored Candy in Michigan and amending the state's Deaf-Interpreter Act.
-Spade sats on the Appropriations Committee and chairs the Subcommittee on Human Services.
-He is also Chair of the Joint Committee on Administrative Rules.
+He is noted for introducing legislation to ban the sale of Marijuana-Flavored Candy in Michigan and for amending the state's Deaf-Interpreter Act.
+Spade sits on the Appropriations Committee and chairs the Subcommittee on Human Services.
+He also served as Chair of the Joint Committee on Administrative Rules.

-Dudley succeeded his brother Doug in the 57th District, making them the first Democrats since 1914 to represent that area.
-In 2005 he was named as the "Visionary Freshman Legislator" by Michigan's Children, honored in 2006 by the Michigan Agri-Business Association as their "Legislator of the Year", and in 2007 was selected for that same honor by the Association of Independent Colleges."
+Dudley succeeded his brother, Doug, in the 57th District, making them the first Democrats to represent that area since 1914.
+In 2005, he was named the "Visionary Freshman Legislator" by Michigan's Children.
+He was later honored in 2006 by the Michigan Agri-Business Association as their "Legislator of the Year", and in 2007 by the Association of Independent Colleges."

-Spade received criticism for supporting the closing of the Adrian Training School, a public girls juvenile detention facility.
-It was alleged that this act was a conflict of interest, as he continued to work closely with Boysville and Star Commonwealth, both private facilities.
+Spade faced criticism for supporting the closure of the Adrian Training School, a public girls' juvenile detention facility.
+Critics alleged a conflict of interest, noting that he continued to work closely with Boysville and Star Commonwealth, both private facilities.
 His brother had actively campaigned against closing the Adrian Training School during his term.

 On November 4, 2008, Dudley Spade was re-elected for his third term with 68% of the vote.